Swetrix/swetrix/docs/api/stats.md

 ### GET /v1/log/liveVisitors

 This endpoint returns a list of currently active visitors on the specified project.
+The psid is a unique identifier for the session, which can be used to get more information about the session using the [`/log/session` endpoint](#get-v1logsession).

 ```bash
 curl 'https://api.swetrix.com/v1/log/liveVisitors?pid=YOUR_PROJECT_ID'\